yakavetsiv/ac-bo-hackathon.github.io/resources.md

 ## BO Tools

 Use of the tools listed in this section is not a requirement.
 A diverse set of packages and implementations is encouraged.
 Likewise, multiple teams using the same package is not a problem, since implementations can remain private during the course of the hackathon.
+If you'd like to see a specific tool listed here, please navigate to the "Improve this page" link at the bottom of the page and open a pull request.

 #### [Acceleration Consortium's curated list of optimization tools](https://github.com/AccelerationConsortium/awesome-self-driving-labs#optimization)

 #### BayBE
 This hackathon is co-organized by Merck KGaA.
 You may consider using an internal Merck tool that was recently open-sourced, called the [Bayesian optimization BackEnd (BayBE)](https://github.com/emdgroup/baybe).
+This tool focuses on real-world experimental campaigns in the physical sciences.

 <li class="resource-block" markdown="1">